Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 When building an off-grid solar system, the battery bank is the heart of your setup.
 It stores the energy your solar panels collect during the day so you can use it at night or during cloudy weather.
 (Curious about cloudy weather performance?
 Read our guide: Do Solar Panels Work in the Rain or Snow?).

 However, most household appliances are rated in Watts, not Amps.
-To figure out how long a battery will run an appliance, we need to convert Amp-hours into Watt-hours (Wh).
+To figure out how long a battery will run an appliance, we must convert Amp-hours into Watt-hours (Wh).

 The Magic Formula: Volts x Amps = Watts